Federated Learning in Chemical Engineering: A Tutorial on a Framework for Privacy-Preserving Collaboration Across Distributed Data Sources: Future Aspects of Federated Learning and Perspectives

 Several proposals have emerged to address these security concerns, such as implementing more robust verification techniques or adopting decentralized trust mechanisms.\cite{SMarteen} One such proposal is the use of consensus algorithms to validate model updates, ensuring that malicious activities are identified before they impact the global model.
 Another involves periodically auditing the model's updates to ensure that they meet specific integrity standards.
 However, these methods still depend on a centralized authority or require complex cryptographic solutions that can introduce computational overhead.\cite{Cabaj2018-1}

-Despite these efforts, existing proposals often fall short when faced with the scalability and complexity of real-world FL systems.
+Despite these efforts, existing proposals often fail to address the scalability and complexity of real-world FL systems.
 For example, consensus-based approaches can become computationally expensive when scaled across many devices.
 Likewise, centralized audit mechanisms remain vulnerable to attacks targeting the central server, while cryptographic solutions may not be practical for resource-constrained devices that often participate in FL, such as smartphones or IoT devices.

 Blockchain technology presents a promising solution to these challenges by providing a decentralized, tamper-resistant ledger that can securely track and verify model updates in FL.
 By integrating blockchain, each update can be recorded in an immutable ledger that is shared among all participants, ensuring that any manipulation or malicious activity is immediately detectable.
 Blockchain’s consensus mechanisms, such as proof of work or proof of stake, can help ensure the validity of updates and build trust without relying on a centralized server.